KartikChinda/pixelPlex/README.md

 - Using Stream because it is currently in use by Adobe, Soundcloud, Imgur etc.
+- Using clerk because why not.

-- Tech used: NextJs 14, Shadcn-UI,
+- Tech used: NextJs 14, Shadcn-UI, Clerk for auth,

 Steps:
 - Added routes and fixed folder structure by adding root and auth as the (grouped routes), meeting and [id] as the slug routes, and just adding normal pages.